z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

     x   11111        000... infinity  (sign positive or negative, mantissa zero) x   11111        xxx... not a number (sign positive or negative, mantissa non zero)
 ```
-This floating point package is loosely based on IEEE-754.
+This half precision floating point package is loosely based on IEEE-754.
 We maintain the packed format, but we do not support the round to even convention.

 z88dk math16 assumes any number with a zero exponent is positive or negative zero.
 IEEE-754 assumes bit 11 of the mantissa is 1 except where the exponent is zero.